n00bNn00b/book-o-graphy/README.md

 # Introduction to Book O' Graphy

-This project was built with ReactJS and Vanila CSS [Book O' Graphy](https://github.com/facebook/create-react-app).
+This project was built with ReactJS and Vanila CSS.
+[Visit Book O' Graphy](https://bookography.netlify.app/).